Choosing Exterior Paint Colors for Your Painting Project

 Are there metals or other decorative fixtures on your house?
 If so, look for colors that match with them and also match your exterior color scheme.

-You live in an area steeped not only in history but pride in the appearance of your homes.
+We live in a unique area steeped not only in history but pride in the appearance of our homes.

 Think about when your house was constructed.
 It is great to go modern, but consider a palette popular in your home’s era.
 Remember that classic does not mean blah.